A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: Response Adaptive Block Randomization (RABR) Design

-for $g = 1, \ldots, m$.
-That is to say, the group with the largest standardized observed mean in the first stage gets the largest probability of being randomized in the second stage ($r_1/B$).
-The functional form in (\ref{notation_measure}) is appealing as it is on the same scale of the final test statistics, and also eases our analytic proof of pairwise type I error rate control at Section \ref{s:con_error}.
-Moreover, as studied in Section \ref{s:sim}, it also contributes to the achievement of desired randomization proportions to selected groups.
+where $\widehat{\sigma}_g$ is the sample standard deviation of data $\boldsymbol{X}_1^{\left(g\right)}$, for $g = 1, \ldots, m$.
+That is to say, the group with the largest standardized observed mean in the first stage gets the highest probability of being randomized in the second stage ($r_1$ out of $B$).
+The functional form in (\ref{notation_measure}) is appealing as it is on the same scale of the final test statistics, and it also eases our analytic proof of pairwise type I error rate control at Section \ref{s:con_error}.
 Even if $\boldsymbol{r}$ is pre-specified, its assignment to each treatment group $g$, $g=1, \ldots, m$ is dependent on the previous stage data $\boldsymbol{D}_1$.